 One of the most common ways to see Matka Canyon is to rent a boat to explore Matka Lake the canyon’s caves.
 The canyon area is also home to several historic churches and monasteries with remarkable frescoes.

-Skopje’s opera house is the city’s pride and joy.
-Its sumptuous interior design and perfect acoustics make it an ideal home for performances of the world’s best operas.
+The Macedonian National Theater is Skopje’s pride and joy.
+Its sumptuous interior design and perfect acoustics make it an ideal home for the world’s best opera and theater performances.

 Rising high above the city, Mount Vodno is the site of one of Skopje’s more popular attractions—the Millennium Cross.
-Finished in 2002, the 216-foot-tall cross is the biggest cross in the world and was constructed to celebrate 2000 years of Christianity in Macedonia.
+The 216-foot-tall cross is the biggest cross in the world and was constructed to celebrate 2000 years of Christianity in North Macedonia.

-There’s also a great restaurant overlooking the vineyards and an on-site hotel which gives visitors ample time to roam among the vines (and sample more than a couple of Popova Kula’s fabulous vintages).
+There’s also a great restaurant overlooking the vineyards and an on-site hotel which gives visitors ample time to roam among the vines (and sample more than a couple of the winery’s fabulous vintages).
 Grab a bottle and some space at a picnic table on the lawn, and enjoy.

-Discover the Old Town of Ohrid and its beautiful lake
+Enjoy Old Town of Ohrid and the lake

 The town of Ohrid, on the shores of Lake Ohrid, is one of oldest European settlements.
 Built mostly from the 600s, Ohrid is home to a number of historic monasteries and famous Byzantine-style icons as well as remarkable architecture and ancient ruins.
 These are just a few of the reasons it’s been designated as a UNESCO World Heritage site.